 Carl was next sent to the Port Area of Manila.
 There he worked as a stevedore on Dock #7 loading and unloading ships.
 While on this detail, he developed ulcers in his eye and needed medicine.
 When he went for help, the American doctor treated the ulcers the best he could.
 As it turned out, the doctor was a dentist.

 On July 27, the POWs held a boat drill where the POWs went to lifeboats.
 It was noted by them that the Japanese were jumpy after the sinking of the tanker.
 The next day the ship arrived at Takao, Formosa, docked at 9:00 A.M., and was loaded with food while the POWs remained in the holds with the hatch covers on them.
 Carl and Steve managed to get out of the hold.
 How they did this was that they began shouting that a man had passed out.
 Another POW and Steve carried Carl to the area below the hatch.
 The three men then rushed up the ladder onto the ship’s deck.
 To their amazement, the ship’s captain allowed them to stay topside.
 While they were on deck, they began eating food that was being stored on the deck.
 While the two men were on deck, the POWs in the ship’s hold began shouting because they were so tightly packed into the hold.
 The Japanese brought a machine gun to the hold and threaten to shoot.
 This resulted in the prisoners immediately quieting down.
 The ship sailed at 7:00 P.M. the same day and continued its northward trip for the next two days.
 On July 30, the ship ran into a storm which finally passed by August 2.

 Of the trip, he said, “I hit it lucky.
 I was only on the ship for 17 days.
 Some of the guys were on for months.
 They’d stop somewhere.
 So I hit it lucky, but it was pretty bad.
 They put us down in the hold and we were all standing together you know, a little crowded.
 Then we had to sit down and there was hardly no room to sit down.
 We had to take turns.
 One guy would sit and the other guy would stand.”

 The death of a second POW was recorded on August 2, clothing was issued to the POWs on August 3, and the ship arrived at Moji on August 4 at midnight.
 The entire voyage to Japan took seventeen days because the convoy was attempting to avoid American submarines.
 At 8:00 in the morning, the POWs disembarked the ship and were taken to a theater and held in it all day.
 That night they were put into detachments of 200 men and taken to the train station.
 It was at this time that Carl and Steve were separated.
 From there, the POWs boarded different trains.
 On the way to the train, the POWs filled their canteens with water.
 When they attempted to drink it while on the train, the guards would yell at them and knock the cans out of their hands.
 The prisoners believed that the guards were being jerks, but in reality, the guards were attempting to prevent them from drinking sewer water.

 Medical treatment was almost none existent since a certain number of POWs were needed for work each day.
 The sick, who could walk, were forced to work and the commanding officer of the camp called those who were sick and couldn’t work lazy.
 Those who refused were beaten and medical treatment was withheld from them.
 The Japanese hospital staff badgered, persecuted, and terrorized the POWs in the hospital.
 This included those who were dying.
 The sick were beaten by the Japanese orderlies.
-In addition, the Japanese set a limit on the number of POWs who co and only the extremely ill were allowed to stay in camp.
-The next day if a new man was too sick to work, one of the POWs who were too ill the day before had to go to work.
+In addition, the Japanese set a limit on the number of POWs who could remain in camp, and only the extremely ill were allowed to stay in camp.
+The next day if a new man was too sick to work, a POW who was too ill the day before had to go to work.
 The camp commander said the POWs who were too sick to work were better dead since they could not work.
 He even attempted to interfere when the Japanese doctor held men back because they were too sick to work.
 At the same time, this was happening, the Japanese refused to give the POWs the medicine and medical supplies sent by the Red Cross and took them for their own use.

 His parents received this message from the War Department.